trevorpeacock/JavascriptStroboscopicTuner/README.md

 Notes:
  * Uses your computer microphone.
 Disables echo cancellation and noise suppression (these tend to filter out tones)
  * Currently only tunes to A=440
+ * Performs noticeably better in Edge/Chromium/Chrome.
+ * Uses a crude zero-crossing pitch detection (with averaging and frequency limiting).
+Could be improved.

 To use:
  * Play an "A" on your instrument.
 As you get close, you will notice dots lining up on the semi-circular display.